openshift-labs/learn-katacoda/intro-openshift/deploying-python/finish.md

 ``oc get builds --watch``: Monitor the progress of any active builds.

 ``oc get pods --watch``: Monitor any activity related to pods in the project.
 This will include pods run to handle building and deployment of an application.

-``oc new-app -L``: Displays a list which includes the S2I builders available in the OpenShift cluster.